byui-cit/cit470/ab3/README.md

 [CIT department VMware infrastructure](/cit470/courseinfo/vSphere)

 ### Requirements
+Make certain that you have met the following requirements:
--All localdomain hostnames are resolved with the correct IP addresses.
+- All "localdomain" hostnames are resolved with the correct IP addresses.
--Sticky leased IP addresses are correctly assigned to your endpoint hosts.
+- Sticky leased IP addresses are correctly assigned to your endpoint hosts.
--DNS functionality extends across security zones.
+- DNS functionality extends across security zones.

 ### Deliverable
 Upload an illustrated tutorial, in which you explain what your team did and how you accomplished it.